Hacker-007/envious/README.md

 **Envious Programming Language**

 A new programming language that focuses on simplicity without compromising on speed.
 This language is meant to be born from the desires of the community.
-In a sense, it is a language that will hopefully address the issues that developers have by having developers contribute ideas.
+In a sense, it is a language that will hopefully address the issues that developers have by having developers contribute ideas about the language and its features.

 > This project is also a way fr me to learn more about compilers and VMs.